pydanny/pydanny-v2/pages/books/README.md

 # Books

-Writing is a passion of mine, so over the years I've seen a few books published
+Writing is a passion of mine, here are my published books.

 ## Technical Works